Film and TV drama

 This is an entry level role and there are a variety of routes in.
 Some knowledge of both film and TV production and sustainability is needed.
 Some people may have worked on set already in an entry level role and also have an interest in sustainability.
 Other people may have a background or qualification in sustainability, and they then get experience of working in film and TV.

 If you want to go to university, A levels or Highers in in drama and theatre, English, film studies, media studies, or environmental science are useful.
-Or you might want to take the following level 3 vocational qualifications:
+Or you might want to take a Level 3 vocational qualification in sustainability, media or performing arts.
+Look at what your local college offers in those subjects such as:

 • OCR Level 3 Certificate in Sustainability